bmamrutha/bmamrutha/README.md

 ## Here is what I do

-- Optical and Near-infrared photometry
+- Study Massive Galaxy Clusters (z<0.6) using Optical and Near-infrared photometry
 - Catalogue Creation for the ESO 4MOST CHANCES Evolution Subsurvey (Haines et al., 2023)
 - Data reduction and analysis: Multi-object spectroscopy using the IMACS f/2 instrument on the 6.5 m Magellan Baade Telescope
 - TBD